 Why Is Treatment Important?

 When individuals leave the treatment center, they return to their prior environment.
-They return to the same environment that overwhelmed them prior to entering rehab.
-If a recovering addict suffers from an undiagnosed anxiety disorder, he will become overwhelmed and begin to feel the same panic that he experienced previously.
-The cycle of drug abuse can easily begin again in a Dual Diagnosis situation.
+If a recovering addict suffers from an undiagnosed anxiety disorder, he will become overwhelmed.
+He will likely begin to feel the same panic that he experienced previously.
+Because of this, the cycle of drug abuse can restart with a dual diagnosis situation.

-However, if that recovering addict is properly diagnosed with his anxiety disorder while in treatment, he can leave rehab with the proper prescription medication, detailed instructions for its use, and an education specific to the risks involved.
-In addition, the individual will have undergone psychological counseling and developed ways to better deal with both his addiction issues and anxiety disorder.
-By keeping the anxiety under control, he is more likely to find happiness on the other side of a Dual Diagnosis.
+However, if this individual is properly diagnosed with his anxiety disorder while in treatment, he can leave rehab with the proper prescription medication and education.
+In addition, psychological counseling teaches healthy ways to deal with addiction issues as well as mental health issues.

 What Types of Mental Health Disorders Are Common?